urql-graphql/urql/docs/graphcache/computed-queries.md

 # Computed Queries

-When dealing with data we could have special cases where we want to format a date or make a details query take an entry from the list query so we don't have to query it from the server.
+When dealing with data we could have special cases where we want to format a date or if we for instance have a list of a certain entity in cache and next we want to query a specific entity, chances are this will already be (partially) available in that list.

 These cases can be solved with the concept of `resolvers`.